amigavision/AmigaVision/content/distro_pocket/MegaAGS-Pocket-ReadMe.md

-# AmigaVision/MegaAGS Setup for Analogue Pocket
+# AmigaVision Setup for Analogue Pocket

 This is a slimmed down version of the [AmigaVision] setup made specifically for the [Analogue Pocket] FPGA handheld.